 A recent grant from The Heritage Council has allowed us to remodel the Museum and we now hope to work towards Museum Accreditation.
 If you would like to donate an item we would be delighted to speak with you.
 You can contact us at [email protected]

-Follow the workhouse museum blog to learn more about what’s going on at the Museum.
+Follow us on our social channels to learn more about what’s going on at the Museum.
 If you are interested in donating artefacts, please get in touch.